JamesBremner/Agents2Tasks/README.md

 # Agents2Tasks

-Assign agents to tasks in multiple timeslots.
+Allocate agents to tasks in multiple timeslots.

 Construct instance of class to allocate agents to tasks